SViswanathanLab/TrPLet/README.md

 - Calculate transcripts per kilobase million (TPM) for each isoform
 - Calculate gene TPM by summing isoform TPM per gene
 - Convert TPM to log<sub>2</sub>(TPM+1) to generate log-normal distributions
-- Z-score each feature (i.e. each gene)
+- Z-score each feature (i.e. expression of each gene)
 5. Reduce dimensionality (subset the train+test data to the top M features with the highest |Pearson correlation coefficient| to the dependency being predicted in the train data; by default M=5000)
 6. Predict dependencies on your sample's normalized RNA-seq data